akranga/kube-workshop/lab-02/README.md

 ...
 ```

-Containers can discover other pods by Environment Variables.
-This is not the only option, however simplies one.
-You see that can discover Kubernetes itself.
+Containers can discover other pods by using Environment Variables.
+This is not the only option, however it is the simplest one.
+You see that Kubernetes can discover itself.
 Check out this funny command from INSIDE of the container:
 ```
 root@chuck-norris-4098746947-qx8xx:/curl -k https://admin:secret@10.3.0.1:443/version